What Is The Rapid Access Centre (RAC)?

-Previously known as the North Eastern Joint Assessment Centre (NEJAC), the RAC is part of the Surgical Program at SAH.
-NEJAC is a LHIN (Local Health Integration Network) sponsored initiative, in cooperation with the Ontario Wait Times Strategy.
+Previously known as the North Eastern Joint Assessment Centre (NEJAC), the RAC is part of the SAH Surgical Program.
+NEJAC is an Ontario Health sponsored initiative cooperating with the Ontario Wait Times Strategy.

-The main goal of the program is to decrease wait times for patients awaiting hip and knee replacement surgery.
+The program’s primary goal is to decrease wait times for patients awaiting hip and knee replacement surgery.

-Under the new system, patients needing an orthopedic consult for hip or knee replacement will be directed to RAC by their family physician, rather than directly to the orthopedic surgeons as is currently the practice.
+Under the new system, patients needing an orthopedic consult for hip or knee replacement will be directed to RAC by their family physician rather than directly to the orthopedic surgeons as is currently the practice.
 During the Assessment Centre visit, patients will receive a comprehensive assessment by an Advanced Practice Physiotherapist (APP).
-The APP, who has received specialized training in the assessment of joint replacement candidates, will act as a liaison between the surgeon and the family physician.
+The APP, who has received specialized training in assessing joint replacement candidates, will act as a liaison between the surgeon and the family physician.

 This process will ensure that patients get on the right treatment path faster.
-Approximately 30-50% of patients are not quite ready for hip/knee replacement surgery and the APP will help manage these patients through more conservative management options such as physiotherapy.
-The remaining patients will be referred to orthopedic surgeons for either medical management or joint replacement surgery.
-Surgical patients will be seen by the surgeons in a more timely fashion, to discuss the next steps.
+Approximately 30-50% of patients are not quite ready for hip/knee replacement surgery, and the APP will help manage these patients through more conservative management options such as physiotherapy.
+The remaining patients will be referred to orthopedic surgeons for medical management or joint replacement surgery.
+The surgeons will see surgical patients in a timelier fashion to discuss the next steps.

 You will be assessed by an Advanced Practice Provider (APP) who has extensive orthopedic skills and training.
-A comprehensive assessment will be conducted to determine the most appropriate treatment, which will be based on the severity of your condition.
-If surgery is the next step, an appointment with the next available or preferred orthopedic surgeon is arranged, thereby reducing wait times.
-If surgery is not needed, non-surgical treatment options are discussed (education, exercise prescription, injection therapy, assistive devices), and more support and resources are provided to appropriately self-manage your condition.
+A comprehensive assessment will be conducted to determine the most appropriate treatment based on your condition’s severity.
+If surgery is the next step, an appointment with the next available or preferred orthopedic surgeon is arranged, reducing wait times.
+If surgery is unnecessary, non-surgical treatment options are discussed (education, exercise prescription, injection therapy, assistive devices), and more support and resources are provided to self-manage your condition appropriately.

 • They present with unmanageable recurrent/episodic low back pain and/or related symptoms of less than 12 months duration post-recurrence.